Garmin API

 Garmin Health Respiration

+It is internally stored as garmin_health_respiration.
 Each Garmin Health Respiration record includes the following:

 • Breaths: Respiration measurement taken at record time, in breaths per minute.
 Internally stored as breaths.